Skip to content

 3. Your Incurred Cost Submission Takes Weeks to Assemble

-The Incurred Cost Electronically (ICE) Model requires 20+ schedules pulling data from your general ledger, payroll, and contract records.
+The Incurred Cost Electronically (ICE) Model requires multiple schedules pulling data from your general ledger, payroll, and contract records.
 Purpose-built GovCon systems generate these schedules directly.
 QuickBooks requires manual extraction, reformatting, and cross-referencing.
 If your annual ICS preparation exceeds 40 hours of staff time, that labor cost alone offsets part of the software upgrade.

 4. You Cannot Produce Real-Time Project Profitability Reports